LisekLucian/NoodleBrainOS/README.md

 - 🎶 **Rhythmic Updates:** Version 404 dances to the beat of life's eighth notes.
 Expect surprises, giggles, and the occasional tap-dancing bug.

 - 🌈 **Whimsical Wonderland License:** Dive into a world of freedom, fun, and frolic.
 Just remember to share the laughter!

+## Acknowledgments

+### ***A special thank you to Pineconium for the amazing ChoacuryOS, which served as the delicious base for NoodleBrain OS.
+Your dedication to chaos and creativity has inspired our noodle-filled adventure!***

 ## Getting Started
 1. **What you need**